rust-lang/rfcs/text/0000-impl-only-glob-use.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

 A potential future import syntax might simplify trait implementation imports yet again by recursively importing them from a given crate or module.
-Following the globbing syntax used in other places, this syntax could be `use cratename::** as _`.
+The syntax for this could for example be `use cratename::trait ** as _`.